xenit-eu/alfred-telemetry/docs/README.md

 ## Cache Metrics
 The cache metrics bindings will provide metrics for the Alfresco caches.
+These metrics are **disabled by default**.

 **Control Property**: `alfred.telemetry.binder.cache.enabled`